Alex-Guha/WakeOnJoin/README.md

 This script piggybacks off of [Velocity](https://papermc.io/software/velocity)'s logs to turn on and off one or more minecraft server, *regardless of launcher*, as well as the computers they are running on via Wake On LAN.

+#### Why?
+What's the use case?

+I have a powerful desktop computer at home that I never make full usage of.
+I also have a raspberry pi acting as a low power server for a variety of applications on my home network.
+I didn't want to run my desktop when it's not needed to save on the electricity bill, but I also wanted to leverage the compute of my desktop.
+I went looking for solutions and, while I found some, they were launcher specific and none incorporated WakeOnLAN.
+Thus this was made.

+I could also see this being used with a proxmox setup, so I extended it to work for any number of servers, on any number of computers.

 This has been tested for Velocity 3.4.0

 ---